San Diego: Culture

+The culture of San Diego is influenced heavily by the mixing of American and Mexican cultures, due to the city's position on the Mexico–United States border, its large Chicano population, and its history as part of Hispanic America and Mexico.
+San Diego's longtime association with the U.S. military also contributes to its culture.

 Many popular museums, such as the San Diego Museum of Art, the San Diego Natural History Museum, the Museum of Us, the Museum of Photographic Arts, and the San Diego Air & Space Museum, are located in Balboa Park, which is also the location of the San Diego Zoo.
-The Museum of Contemporary Art San Diego (MCASD) is located in La Jolla and has a branch located at the Santa Fe Depot downtown.
-The downtown branch consists of two buildings on two opposite streets.
-The Columbia district downtown is home to historic ship exhibits belonging to the San Diego Maritime Museum, headlined by the Star of India, as well as the unrelated San Diego Aircraft Carrier Museum featuring the USS Midway aircraft carrier.
+The Museum of Contemporary Art San Diego (MCASD) is located in La Jolla and has a branch located at Santa Fe Depot downtown.

+The Columbia district downtown is home to historic ship exhibits belonging to the Maritime Museum of San Diego, headlined by Star of India, as well as the unrelated USS Midway Museum featuring the USS Midway aircraft carrier.

 The San Diego Symphony at Symphony Towers performs on a regular basis; from 2004 to 2017, its director was Jahja Ling.
 The San Diego Opera at Civic Center Plaza, directed by David Bennett.
 Old Globe Theatre at Balboa Park produces about 15 plays and musicals annually.
-The La Jolla Playhouse at UCSD is directed by Christopher Ashley.
-Both the Old Globe Theatre and the La Jolla Playhouse have produced the world premieres of plays and musicals that have gone on to win Tony Awards or nominations on Broadway.
+La Jolla Playhouse at UC San Diego is directed by Christopher Ashley.
+Both the Old Globe Theatre and La Jolla Playhouse have produced the world premieres of plays and musicals that have gone on to win Tony Awards or nominations on Broadway.
 The Joan B. Kroc Theatre at Kroc Center's Performing Arts Center is a 600-seat state-of-the-art theater that hosts music, dance, and theater performances.
-The San Diego Repertory Theatre at the Lyceum Theatres in Westfield Horton Plaza produces a variety of plays and musicals.
 Hundreds of movies and a dozen TV shows have been filmed in San Diego, a tradition going back as far as 1898.

 Sports

-San Diego is home to one major professional sports team, Major League Baseball (MLB)'s San Diego Padres.
-The area is home to several other highest-level professional teams, minor league teams, semi-pro and amateur teams, and college athletics teams.

-The region has previously hosted the National Football League (NFL)'s Chargers and the National Basketball Association (NBA)'s Rockets and Clippers, all three of which relocated from the San Diego area (Chargers and Clippers going to the Los Angeles area, and Rockets going to Houston) due to a combination of ownership and stadium/arena issues.
-San Diego has additionally been the past home of two other defunct major professional teams: the San Diego Conquistadors/Sails, which competed in the American Basketball Association (ABA) for four seasons before folding less than a year prior to the ABA–NBA merger of 1976, and the San Diego Mariners, which played three seasons in the World Hockey Association (WHA) before folding less than two years before the NHL–WHA merger of 1979.